t-crest/soc-comm/README.md

 Collection of different communication methods for chip mulitprocessors.

-This repo shall include all the work we have done in T-CREST as a standalone repo to make the work more useful.
+This repo shall include all the work we have done in [T-CREST](https://github.com/t-crest) as a standalone repo to make the work more useful.

 Currently we plan to use a simple rd/wr/address/data/rdy interface, which maps dirctly to the Patmos OCPcore interface (A command is acked in the next clock cycle or later, IO devices need to be ready to accept a command).

-The S4NOC has a slightly different interface (no rdy needed).
+The S4NOC has currently a slightly different interface (no rdy needed).

 We may consider to move to AXI.

 ## Dependency

-This project depends on ```ip-contributions```.
+This project depends on [ip-contributions](https://github.com/freechipsproject/ip-contributions).
 Initialize it with:

 ```
 make init